techidaily/site-youtube-tips/source/_posts/ed-discover-the-top-10-historically-rich-youtube-tutorials-for-2024.md

 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1912746/20231" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+## Part 2: How to Avoid Being Misled by Fake History

+For sure everyone knows the concept of fake news, this is like a rumor that people spread around to implicate those around them.
+Everyone is well aware that not every news is as authentic as it seems.
+Relating to the history part, you shouldn’t just go ahead and believe what everyone says on YouTube.
+Make sure you don’t fall for a fake history story.
+Sometimes, while trying to avoid fake history, you have to get a mindset that is critical, ensure that the source you get it from is checked, check the story out, take a look at the evidence given, and try to make sure it sounds believable.

 ### Final Words

 Sometimes it might help your mental health if you can take out time to watch some videos on YouTube, it has so many niches so you can choose the ones you like.
 History should be a good one for everyone.